Skip to content

 Implied Terms of Employment Contracts

 Implied terms of an employment contract are the terms that should be evident to both you and your employee.
-For example, the understanding that an employee should not steal from you or that they must be polite when dealing with clients.
+For example, they should understand that an employee should not steal from you or be impolite when dealing with clients.
 You can think of implied terms as the silent terms of an employment contract.
 Indeed, they exist the moment both parties enter into the contract.

 Additionally, you may have implied terms in your employment contract: